contains the active ingredient diclofenac sodium

 Elderly patients may need smaller doses.

-For period pain, the dose starts at 50 to 100mg a day and may be increased if necessary to a maximum of 200 mg a day.
+For period pain, the dose starts at 50 to 100mg a day, beginning as soon as cramps begin and continuing until the pain goes away, but for no longer than 3 days.
+If necessary, the dose can be raised over several menstrual periods to a maximum of 200 mg a day.

 How to take it